 In addition, the Redcentric Group operates a whistleblowing policy that allows employees to raise any concerns they may have, in a protected environment (with their identity withheld if appropriate).
 The process allows direct access to a named board member if an individual is concerned about their line manager’s complicity in any infringement.
 All whistleblowing about a potential wrongdoing will be investigated and the results communicated to the employee, as well as the business taking appropriate action to address any concerns the investigation reveals.
 This encourages employees to highlight any concerns or potential evidence of modern slavery and ensures that all matters raised through this hotline are addressed at board level.

 It is of paramount importance that we only work with suppliers who treat their obligations regarding modern slavery to an equivalent level of importance as does the Redcentric Group.
 We will not work with any organisation within our supply chain that is unable to demonstrate a corresponding commitment to modern slavery, irrespective of whether they are required to do so statutorily or otherwise.
 Where possible, we build long-standing relationships with our customers and major suppliers, making clear our expectations of business behaviour.
-We have launched a programme in which all suppliers are notified of the Redcentric Group’s anti-slavery and human trafficking policy and are expected to make a declaration stating that they comply with it or that they adhere to their own equivalent standards) has started to be applied across the supplier network of the acquired businesses.
+The programme that we launched in FY21 (whereby all suppliers are notified of the Redcentric Group’s anti-slavery and human trafficking policy and are expected to make a declaration stating that they comply with it or that they adhere to their own equivalent standards) has started to be applied across the supplier network of the acquired businesses.
 This has included the continued roll out of standard procurement terms for the purchase of goods and services which include modern slavery compliance provisions.